 Your action plan may include some or all of:

-Changes to your dog’s daily routine
+- Changes to daily routine

 I will also send you all the information you need to be able to carry out your plan, together with video trainings for some of the recommended exercises.
 I will send your action plan and a brief assessment report to you by email and I will send a summary report to your vet for their records.

-Your six week behaviour programme
+Your three stage behaviour programme

-This programme usually takes the following structure:
+Your three stage programme usually takes the following structure:

 Reset – remove any factors that are causing the behaviour problem

 Promote a new-found calmness and relaxation in your horse or your dog